gurnoor926/To-Do-List/README.md

 # To-Do List Website

 ## Description
 A simple and efficient To-Do List web application designed to help users organize and manage tasks easily.
-It allows users to add, edit, and delete tasks while tracking their progress.
+It allows users to add and delete tasks.
 The website features a responsive design, making it accessible on all devices.

 ## Features
 - Add and delete tasks